hashicorp/design-system/website/docs/components/form/toggle/partials/code/component-api.md

 #### Contextual components

-Legend, group of fields and error content are passed to the group as yielded components, using the `Legend`, `Toggle::Field`, `Error` keys.
+Legend, group of fields, and error content are passed to the group as yielded components, using the `Legend`, `Toggle::Field`, and `Error` keys.

 !!!
 Info